Keep On Rolling: Repetitive Ankle Sprains in Athletes & How Physical Therapy Can Help

 - Use your whole foot and roll off the big toe side of your foot when walking

 Repetitive ankle sprains are no fun and often send athletes to the sidelines.
 Don’t wait until you roll your ankle again to seek help.
-Contact an Ivy Rehab clinic to get started on a program that will strengthen your ankle, retrain your brain and leg muscles to work together to prevent future injury, and return you back to your normal level of activity.
+Request an appointment at your local Ivy Rehab Network clinic to get started on a program that will strengthen your ankle, retrain your brain and leg muscles to work together to prevent future injury, and return you back to your normal level of activity.